dekarrin/mtgdb/README.md

 * `list-cards.py` - Show all cards in inventory, with filters via cli flags
 * `add-card-to-deck.py` - Add a card from inventory to a deck
 * `remove-card-from-deck.py` - Remove a card from deck
+* `show-deck.py` - Show all cards in a particular deck, with filters available

 Beyond that, deck creation, viewing, etc, needs to be handled manually using a sqlite3-enabled browser.